bomboclaat954/BOMBOCLAAT-OS/README.md

+# About updates

+The updates are currently suspended due to BOMBOCLAAT-OS 2.0 development.
+I write the code alone so it may take a while to the new release but be patient, it's worth it!

 # BOMBOCLAAT-OS

 BOMBOCLAAT-OS is a really simple and dumb operating system (it doesn't even deserve to be called an OS) written in C for fun and to learn low-level programming.
 It uses the simplest possible monolithic kernel. <br>